 I truly appreciate all of the advice and tips that Amy had to share with us, and I just want to express my sincere gratitude to her husband, and to all of the Canadians in uniform.
 Thank you for your time, dedication, and of course, for your service.

 As you can see, community, and setting appropriate expectations, and caring for yourself, are key themes that come up throughout my interview with Amy.
 I hope that everyone has a community that you can go to for support when you need it, and I know with COVID this has been difficult as well, and has been causing some to feel even more isolated.
 That’s why I want to invite you to join the Little Eaters Club!
-It’s the new membership community coming to My Little Eater™ very soon, and you’ll be able to have access to our wonderful, non-judgmental community, get support, and get all the answers you need to your feeding questions.
+It’s the new membership community at My Little Eater™.
+You’ll have access to our wonderful, non-judgmental community, get support, and get all the answers you need to your feeding questions.
 There’s a huge, and ever-growing, library of resources, monthly recipes, monthly coaching calls, teachings from guest experts, and more!
-If you’re interested, get on the waitlist now to get access to the exclusive founding member’s pricing – for life.
+If you’re interested, join now to get access to the exclusive founding member’s pricing of $14 per month – for life when you sign up before midnight on June 28th (ADT). .